notslang/ipfs-gateway-dmca-requests/README.md

 I'd love to know if other gateway operators have gotten similar takedown requests.

+So far I've found one other person running into this issue: https://incoherency.co.uk/blog/stories/hardbin-fake-takedowns.html

 ## What is the point of all this?

 Honestly, I don't know.
 Sometimes I think that they just send me these notifications to hassle me and waste my time.